Mikusch/tf-bhop/README.md

-# Team Fortress 2 Bunnyhop
+# Team Fortress 2 Bunnyhopping

 This is a simple SourceMod plugin that allows players to bunnyhop in Team Fortress 2.

-It is different to most other bunnyhop plugins, as it allows you to re-jump before the engine zeroes out your z-velocity.
-This makes bunnyhopping feel incedibly smooth, since no speed is lost and no velocity needs to be manually added by the plugin.
+Unlike most other bunnyhop plugins, this implementation makes you jump before the engine zeroes out your z-velocity, preserving 100% of your speed and making each jump feel buttery smooth.

 ## Features

-* Smooth auto-bhop by holding down the jump button
+* Smooth auto-bunnyhopping by holding down the jump button
     * No speed loss on a successful jump
     * Works well even with high ping
-    * Allows crouch-bhopping
+    * Allows jumping while ducked
 * Unlimited speed while bunnyhopping
     * Prevents `CTFGameMovement::PreventBunnyJumping` from getting called
 * Support for multiple jumps in mid-air (e.g. Scout's air dash, halloween spells, etc.)